Download your FREE Nutritious Snack Guide

 Jump to recipe Print Recipe

-Spring has sprung and Easter is right around the corner!
+Spring has sprung, and Easter is right around the corner!
 When it comes to traditional holidays, they all seem to be centred around three things: food, family and copious amounts of chocolate.
 Don’t get me wrong, I’m not complaining.
-How do you feel?
-Are you excited/optimistic or are you feeling impending doom from inevitable over-indulging?
+How do you feel about easter eating?
+Are you excited/optimistic, or are you feeling impending doom from inevitable over-indulging?

 Chocolate Easter